Skip to main content

 Australia’s Regional Partnership with Southeast Asia

-2023-24 total ODA to Southeast Asia Regional [budget estimate]
+2025-26 total ODA to Southeast Asia regional [budget estimate]

-Australia is committed to working together with the Association of Southeast Asian Nations (ASEAN) and the countries of the Mekong subregion to pursue a region that is peaceful, stable and prosperous.
-Working with ASEAN Member States, and through regional initiatives, complements Australia’s substantial bilateral relationships with the countries of Southeast Asia.
+Australia is committed to working together with the Association of Southeast Asian Nations (ASEAN) under our Comprehensive Strategic Partnership, implemented through the Plan of Action [PDF], and the countries of the Mekong subregion through the Mekong-Australia Program to pursue a region that is peaceful, stable and prosperous.
+Working with ASEAN Member States, and through regional initiatives, complements Australia's substantial bilateral relationships with the countries of Southeast Asia.

 Joint Objectives of the Australian Southeast Asia Regional Development Partnership

 The overarching goal of the Australia – Southeast Asia regional development partnership is a region that is peaceful, stable and prosperous.
-We want to support a region where ASEAN and ASEAN-led institutions hold the centre and play a leading role in implementing the ASEAN Outlook on the Indo-Pacific.
-We will support transboundary and subregional development partnerships that promote the resilience of the Mekong subregion.
+We support a region where ASEAN and ASEAN-led institutions hold the centre and play a leading role in implementing the ASEAN Outlook on the Indo-Pacific.
+We also support transboundary, thematic and subregional development partnerships that promote the resilience of Southeast Asia.

 The Australia Southeast Asia Regional Development Partnership Plan 2024-2028 (DPP) translates into action the development priorities Australia shares with Southeast Asia.
 The DPP sets out agreed objectives, how we will work together to deliver shared outcomes, and how progress will be monitored.